-- Preheat the oven to 350˚F and generously spray and flour a 9 inch x 5 inch loaf pan.
+- Preheat the oven to 350˚F and generously grease and flour a 9×5-inch loaf pan.

-- Place the flours, papaya seeds, baking soda, baking powder, cinnamon, nutmeg and salt in a medium bowl.
-Using a balloon whisk, vigorously stir until uniform in color.
+- Place the flour, papaya seeds, baking soda, baking powder, cinnamon, nutmeg and salt in a medium bowl.
+Using a whisk, mix vigorously until uniform in color.

 - Place the butter and brown sugar in the bowl of a standing mixer fitted with the paddle attachment.
 Beat the butter until light and creamy, about two to three minutes on medium speed.
 Add the eggs one at a time, scraping down the sides with a spatula between additions.
 Add the yogurt and vanilla extract and beat to incorporate.

 - Add half the dry ingredients to the batter and beat until incorporated.
 Add the papaya puree and beat until incorporated.
 Add the remaining dry ingredients and beat until incorporated.
-Finally, fold in the shredded coconut.
+Finally, fold in the shredded coconut and fresh ginger.